Robb-Fr/software-security-2023/lab0x03/libfuzzer/reports/ANSWERS.md

 # Answers

-This document contains the answers for the AFL++ part of the lab
+This document contains the answers for the Libfuzzer part of the lab

 ## You did not change `is_png_chunk_valid` in this lab, does it affect the performance of libFuzzer's default mutator?
 What about the example PNG mutator and your custom YOLO PNG mutator?